 Experience a rainforest in the centre of Melbourne!
 Within the Gardens there is a huge diversity of rainforest plants from Australia and around the world.
 Students will explore rainforest structure and ecology and the importance of rainforest conservation.
 Students make forest animals from plant materials.

 This program makes hands-on and sensory connections between food and plants, giving students the opportunity to observe carnivores and herbivores, and understand nutrient cycles and food chains.
 Exploring the harvest of the Kitchen Garden, students make connections between plants, healthy diets, organic and sustainable gardening.
-Activities include propagating a food plant to grow at school, exploring culinary herbs in the Herb Garden and finding out what worms eat.
+Activities include planting a food plant to grow at school, exploring a worm farm and harvesting food from the vegetable garden.

 The basic skills of good gardening practice are taught during this hands-on program that includes water conservation, organic gardening methods, composting and worm farming.
 While exploring the Children’s Garden and the wider Botanic Gardens, students will consider ideas for designing or developing their own garden.
 Activities include the propagation of a plant to take home.

-Explore the structure and function of plants and investigate amazing adaptations from a variety of ecosystems.
-Students look at plants under microscopes, pot a seedling and visit the Tropical Hot House and the Herb Garden.
+Explore the structure and function of plants and investigate amazing adaptions from a variety of ecosystems.
+Student experiences may include looking at plants under a microscope, potting up a seedling and visiting a variety of plants within the gardens.

 Plants and Animals